Recognized/kotlin-fuzzer/README.md

 This is subproject of [Kotlin fork](https://github.com/Recognized/kotlin).

-Use `:fuzzer:build` gradlew task in order to build and verify this repository.
+Use `:fuzzer:build` gradlew task in parent repository in order to build and verify this repository.